If you run an online business, your success relies on having a website or a web app that’s available to your clients at all times.

 If your server isn’t able to handle the amount of incoming traffic, your hosted services will crash.
 If worse comes to worst, DDoS attacks will cause server downtime.

 As such, it’s important to monitor your website or web app traffic.
 Large and unusual traffic spikes may be a signal of an ongoing DDoS attack.
+You may also use a DDoS protected dedicated server to monitor and avoid DDoS attacks.

 #2.
 Unexpected Increases in Traffic